-CJ 450 Practicum in Criminal Justice (Per student demand, Summer) 3-6 hrs.
+CJ 450 Practicum in Criminal Justice (Per student demand, Summer)

-Approved practicum in the field of the criminal justice.
+Approved practicum in the field of criminal justice.

-CJ 470/471 Special Topics in Criminal Justice Studies 8 (Per student demand, Summer) 3 hrs.
+CJ 470/471 Special Topics in Criminal Justice Studies (Per student demand, Summer)

 Surveys or in-depth examinations of areas of interest not otherwise provided for in the formal criminal justice curriculum.
 Students may enroll in the course more than once as topics, methodologies, or instructors change.